Enroll in UCare Connect

 You must read this information before you enroll in UCare Connect.

 - UCare Connect is a Special Needs BasicCare (SNBC) program.
-It is available to individuals who are at least 18 years of age and under 65, have a certified disability, receive Medicaid (Medical Assistance) from the state with or without Medicare Parts A and B, and live in the service area.
+It is available to individuals who are at least 18 years of age and under 65, have a certified disability, receive Medical Assistance (Medicaid) from the state with or without Medicare Parts A and B, and live in the service area

-- With UCare, you have access to a large contracted provider network and can choose from many primary care clinics.
-You must choose a primary care clinic/care system from our network.
+- With UCare, you have access to a large provider network and can choose from many primary care clinics.
+You must choose a primary care clinic/care system from our network

-- You can choose any physician, clinic, hospital, pharmacy, or family planning agency to receive some services, called open access services.
-The services are family planning, diagnosis of infertility, testing and treatment of sexually transmitted diseases, and testing for AIDS and HIV-related conditions.
+- You can choose any physician, clinic, hospital, pharmacy, or family planning agency to receive open access services.
+Open access services are family planning, diagnosis of infertility, testing and treatment of sexually transmitted diseases, and testing for AIDS and HIV-related conditions

 - UCare Connect members can see any specialist in the UCare network without a referral.
-You can get additional information on how to access specialty care by calling a licensed UCare Agent, or from the Provider Directory you will receive when you enroll with UCare.
+You can get additional information on how to access specialty care by calling a licensed UCare Agent looking in the Provider Directory you will receive when you enroll with UCare

 - Prescriptions must be filled at pharmacies in the UCare network.
 You will get a list of pharmacies in the member packet you receive when you enroll with UCare.
-The drug must be on our covered drug list (formulary).
+The drug must be on the Minnesota Health Care Programs List of Covered Drugs (Formulary)